 Grass, shrubs, trees, and other vegetation located above or below excavated areas should be preserved if possible.
 Vegetation above construction sites prevents high volume sheet runoff flows from moving across cut or fill areas.
 Vegetation below the construction site helps filter and trap sediment before it can move into ditches, channels, and streams.
-All vegetated areas help to promote infiltration of storm water, which is a key objective in preventing erosion and controlling sediment movement off the construction site.
-Vegetated buffers along channels, streams, and other waterways must not be cleared unless proper permit coverage is provided by KDOW.
+All vegetated areas help to promote infiltration of stormwater, which is a key objective in preventing erosion and controlling sediment movement off the construction site.
+Vegetated buffers within 25 to 50 feet of channels, streams, and other waterways must not be cleared without prior approval from KDOW.
+Research has shown that a buffer of 100 feet or more is needed to protect water quality and aquatic habitat.

 Vegetated buffers above or below your work site are always a plus.
 They trap sediment before it can wash into waterways, and prevent bank erosion.
+New KPDES permits require a 25 to 50 ft. undisturbed buffer between construction activities and banks of waterways.

 Vegetated waterways help move upland water through or past your site while keeping it clear of mud.
-Do not disturb existing vegetation along banks, and leave a buffer of tall grass and shrubs between stream bank trees and disturbed areas.
+Do not disturb existing vegetation within 25 to 50 ft. of channel banks, and leave a buffer of tall grass and shrubs between stream bank trees and disturbed areas.